Experts cast doubt on Saudi push for Middle East virus vaccine

 The number of human cases has risen sharply in recent weeks in Saudi Arabia, piling pressure on the government to be seen to be taking action to protect its people.
 Of the 91 new cases announced in the kingdom in so far April, 73 have been in Jeddah.
 Many of those infected were healthcare workers.

-A Saudi Health Ministry spokesman was not immediately available for comment on Friday, but the local surge is fuelling rumour and mistrust, and has made people jittery.

-Sales of face masks and hand sanitising gels have soared, and some people are expressing concern about going to hospitals or attending funerals.
+Sales of face masks and hand sanitizing gels have soared, and some people are expressing concern about going to hospitals or attending funerals.

 A spokesman for the World Health Organisation in Geneva said on Friday it was “concerned” about the rising MERS numbers in Saudi Arabia.
 “This just highlights the need to learn more about the virus, about the transmission, and about the route of infection,” he said.